SMC certificate expiration on July 04, 2022, update your SMC !

 - In the VPN local address field, select an interface.

-- In the Network > Routing menu, create a new static route for each of the VPN tunnel’s peers with the following parameters:
+Depending on your firewall's routing configuration, create a static route, if necessary, for each peer of the VPN tunnel with the following parameters:

 - destination: peer’s IP address